 - Two, a different person is trying to communicate as the first person.

 PKI provides the keys that protect the signature’s integrity.
 It ensures the security of transactions that incorporate the use of such keys.
-Therefore, the whole process should be overseen with a Certificate Authority (CA).
+Therefore, the whole process should be overseen by a Certificate Authority (CA).

 How many digital signature providers have you already encountered?